TWUOnline/far-centre-guides/pages/03.india/07.wrtg-101-intro-to-writing/01.course-overview-and-syllabus/docs.md

 **Course Activities/Requirements:**

-1. Communicate regularly with the instructor.
+1. Communicate regularly with the instructor and facilitator.
 Email questions and visit during office hours.
+Check with facilitator for detail.

-2. Attend all class sessions and be prepared for discussion and in-class writing.
+2. Attend all Facilitated Learning Lab sessions and be prepared for discussion and writing assignments.

-3. Download and complete the course pack and all readings as assigned.
+3. Complete all readings as assigned (e.g. Units in Moodle).
+See schedule for details.

-4. Keep up with assigned online postings on Moodle.
+4. Keep up with assignments.

 5. Essay worksheets (i.e. outlines) will need to be completed, and ‘drafts’ of essays should be uploaded to the designated dropboxes in Moodle.